-I was scrolling through the excellent Grammar Hell site today, when I came upon a bit of information that surprised me.
-It had to do with the use of "hone in" and "home in."
+Updated September 14, 2022 – I was scrolling through the excellent Grammar Hell site today, when I came upon a bit of information that surprised me.
+The topic was “hone in” or “home in”?

 Let's look at the issue.
 Which is correct in this sentence, "home in" or "hone in"?